Ballsdex-Team/BallsDex-DiscordBot/CONTRIBUTING.md

 ## Setting up the environment

-### PostgreSQL and Redis
+### PostgreSQL

 Using Docker:

 1. Install Docker.
+2. Copy `.env.example` to `.env` and change the database password.
-2. Run `docker compose build` at the root of this repository.
+3. Run `docker compose build` at the root of this repository.
-3. Run `docker compose up -d postgres-db`.
-This will not start the bot, only the database and redis server.
+4. Run `docker compose up -d postgres-db`.
+This will not start the bot, only the database.

 ----